 6.2 Notice of Energy Storage Device Connection

 «Customer Name» shall provide notice to BPA of its or its consumer’s intent to connect an Energy Storage Device to «Customer Name»’s distribution system.
-Such notice shall be provided no fewer than 30 days prior to the Energy Storage Device connection and shall include the information specified in section 6.3.1.3 below.
-BPA will populate the table in section 6.3.1.3 within 60 days of receiving the notice.
+Such notice shall be provided no fewer than 30 calendar days prior to the Energy Storage Device connection and shall include the information specified in section 6.3.1.3 below.
+BPA will populate the table in section 6.3.1.3 within 60 calendar days of receiving the notice.

 6.3 List Of «Customer Name» and Consumer-Owned Energy Storage Devices